Lady Frost: Independent circuit (2018–present)

-All Elite Wrestling (2020, 2023)
+All Elite Wrestling / Ring of Honor (2020, 2023–2026)

 Frost made her All Elite Wrestling (AEW) debut during the November 24, 2020 episode of AEW Dark, where she and Jennacide lost to the team of Diamante and Ivelisse.
 She made another appearance on the following week's episode of Dark, where she lost to Red Velvet.

 On May 24, 2023, Frost made her debut on AEW's Dynamite program, in a loss to Taya Valkyrie.
 On June 29, Frost unsuccessfully challenged Kris Statlander for the TBS Championship on Collision.
 On November 25 she unsuccessfully challenged Julia Hart for the TBS Championship on Collision.
+During year 2023 Lady Frost debuted in AEW's sister promotion Ring of Honor (ROH) and had wrestled in several matches off-and-on in ROH ever since.